mezei-peter/CCHIP-8/README.md

 - ANNN - Set the index register(16-bit register) to NNN(12-bit memory address)
 - DXYN - Draw to the screen an N byte long(N pixel tall) sprite starting from the memory address stored in the index register(16-bit register) at coordinates stored by the xth and yth variable registers(8-bit registers).
 The screen is 64*32 pixels, so the coordinates fit in 1 byte each.

 Currently, the main part of the emulator is finished and it runs programs.
-However, the frame rate is not controlled yet, so games will run at different speeds on different systems.
+However, the frame rate is not controlled correctly yet, so some games might run too quickly or too slowly.

 ## Demo